RedLeader962/RedLeader962.github.io/_pages/about.md

 <dl style="padding-left: 1em; padding-right: 0em;" class="row">
   <dt class="col-md-3">A.I. for good</dt> <dd class="col-xl-9">
-     Humanity first, then computer science, not the other way around !
+     Humanity first, then computer science.
+Not the other way around !
   </dd>
   <dt class="col-md-3">Ethical A.I.</dt> <dd class="col-xl-9">
     "Poor data, inexplicable code or rushed deployment can easily lead to A.I. systems that are not worth celebrating.”